Financialization: Financial turnover compared to gross domestic product

-According to the March 2007 Quarterly Report from the Bank for International Settlements (see page 24.):
+According to the March 2007 Quarterly Report from the Bank for International Settlements, page 24:

 Trading on the international derivatives exchanges slowed in the fourth quarter of 2006.
-Combined turnover of interest rate, currency and stock index derivatives fell by 7% to $431 trillion between October and December 2006.
+The combined turnover of interest rate, currency, and stock index derivatives fell by 7% to $431 trillion between October and December 2006.

 Thus, derivatives trading—mostly futures contracts on interest rates, foreign currencies, Treasury bonds, and the like—had reached a level of $1,200 trillion, or $1.2 quadrillion, a year.
-By comparison, US GDP in 2006 was $12.456 trillion.
+By comparison, the US GDP in 2006 was $12.456 trillion.